André Ayew: Nottingham Forest

+Le Havre

+On 11 November 2023, Ayew completed a transfer to French Ligue 1 club Le Havre.
+Later that month, on 26 November, he made his debut for the Normandy club as a 65th minute substitute in a Ligue 1 fixture against Nantes and was sent off three minutes later for a foul on Eray Cömert.

+On 4 October 2024, Ayew rejoined Le Havre after his contract had expired in the summer by signing a one-year deal.

 International career

 Youth

 Due to having dual French and Ghanaian citizenship, Ayew was eligible for France and Ghana.
 He initially chose to represent France, citing the failed inquiries of the Ghana Football Association to contact him as his reason why, but declared Ghana to be his first option, citing his father.
 Ayew was subsequently called up and participated in a training camp with the France under-18 team.
 In 2007, he turned down several offers to play for the country's under-21 team.
 Ayew later warned the Ghana Football Association that he was on the verge of representing France at international level, stating, "At this moment there is only one choice to make because I have only received an invitation from one country and that is France."

 At the youth level, Ayew represented Ghana at under-20 level and captained the team to victory at both the 2009 African Youth Championship and the 2009 FIFA U-20 World Cup.
 At the African Youth Championship, Ayew scored two goals against Cameroon in the group stage and South Africa in the semi-finals.
 The 4–3 semi-final result progressed Ghana to the final where the team defeated group stage opponents Cameroon 2–0.
 The championship victory resulted in the team qualifying for the ensuing U-20 World Cup.
 In the tournament, Ayew scored twice against England in a 4–0 rout and the equalizing goal against South Africa in the round of 16.
 Ghana later won the match in extra time through a goal from Dominic Adiyiah.
 Ayew then captained the team to victories over the South Korea and Hungary in the quarter-finals and semi-finals, respectively, to reach the final where they faced Brazil.
 In the final, Ghana defeated the Brazilians 4–3 on penalties to win the U-20 World Cup.
 Ayew converted Ghana's first penalty in the shootout.